keytty/shelter/docs/downloads.md

 2. Open either `.dmg` or `.zip` and find `Keytty(.app)`
 3. Place it into `/Applications`
 5. Run Keytty and enjoy using it!

+### Help development!
+- Do you like using Keytty?
+Me too!
+- Keytty is a free software but also accepts supports from awesome people like you!
+- Consider [supporting Keytty](https://www.patreon.com/keytty) to enable more updates to come!